SanneE1/SanneE1.github.io/_pages/about.md

 ## About me
 My interest in biology and ecology started very early.
-The first time I as a 10 year old surfed passed the kids channels and found the "big cat diaries" marathon on Animal planet I was hooked!
-Since then, it has mostly been a discovery of different aspects of ecology, figuring out exactly what I find the most interesting and what I wouldn't mind not having to think about again.
+My interest has only grown since then, although now I actually know how some of it works.
+Although my interests have lead me to a job that consists mostly of working behind a laptop, I do still take every oppertunity to go out and hike through nature.

 Besides getting to work with amazing people, I also thoroughly enjoy the other perk of Academia; discovering new cities, countries and cultures.
 As I am writing this, I just moved to Sevilla a couple of months ago, and am definitely enjoying the winter here, compared to Leipzig (DE).
 I do realise that this "perk" often turns into the biggest dissadvantage for most people, so lets see how long it lasts!

 Besides work, I have several other things that take up most of my free time.
 First and foremost is my dog.
 Yes, I am a full blown millenial dog mom.
 Luckily, my little crazy is a great companion who helps me decompress and forces me out for little walks throughout the day, and is a great excuse to go out on hikes on the weekends to explore Sevilla and Andelucia.
+Second, is [Roller Derby](https://en.wikipedia.org/wiki/Roller_derby).
+Both Leipzig and Sevilla have amazing teams with teammates who help making the cities feel like home, and who do not mind helping me decompress from deadline-stress through hugs and bruises!

 {% include gallery caption="Photo credits: Sanne M. Evers" %}